Incognito/rumprun_wiki_wiki/Cross-architecture-execution.md

 Install `qemu-user`.
 This should be packaged up for your Linux distro, eg for Ubuntu or Debian you need to do `apt-get install qemu binfmt-support qemu-user-static`.

-Add the path to your cross compiler to your path and do the following:
+Add the path to your cross compiler (which should be under /opt/cross/musl/ for the precompiled binaries) to your path and do the following:
 ````
 export CC=powerpc-linux-musl-gcc # or whichever architecture you want
 export LDFLAGS=-static